 ACT - American College Testing Assessment

 The ACT (American College Testing Assessment) is a standardized test used for college entrance.
 Much like the SAT, the ACT compares the preparation and ability of college applicants from different backgrounds and helps to predict first-year college academic performance.
 You can register online (External Link) for the test.
 Not all tests may be available within our area.
 Please be sure to check at their website for availability.

 The FAFSA is how students apply for Federal Financial Aid, including both "free money" and the best and safest loans.
 Federal and state aid is awarded on a first-come, first-served basis.
 In short: The sooner your fill out the FAFSA, the better.
 To ensure maximum opportunity, the FAFSA should be submitted online within the first two weeks of January.
 Seniors and thier parents should fill out the form right after it opens on January 1 of their senior year.
 Remember, the FAFSA need to be filled out EVERY year the student is in college.

 Assistance with completing the Free Application for Federal Student Aid (FAFSA) (External Link)* is available by contacting the school counselor.

 *Be sure to use the .gov site for all FAFSA submittals; DO NOT pay to have a FAFSA complete - it's FREE!

 All student families should complete the FAFSA regardless of income.
 The FAFSA is one of the factors used by colleges to determine school scholarships.
 No FAFSA, No Opportunity!

 (9th to 12th grade pathway to high school graduation and college credit.)

-Visit the Eastern Promise website for more information and to find things like the AAOT Checklist and Pathways Advisor.
+Visit the Eastern Promise website (External Link) for more information and to find things like the AAOT Checklist and Pathways Advisor.